simonwardjones/simonwardjones.co.uk/content/posts/random_forests.md

 {{< image src="/img/random_forest.png" >}}

-A random forest trains multiple decision trees to reduce the variance but has two further extensions
+A random forest does this but has two further extensions:

   1. **Randomise the training data**
   2. **Randomise the features used when splitting**